tokio-rs/tokio/SECURITY.md

 ## Report a security issue

-The tokio project team welcomes security reports and is committed to providing prompt attention to security issues.
+The Tokio project team welcomes security reports and is committed to providing prompt attention to security issues.
 Security issues should be reported privately via [security@tokio.rs](mailto:security@tokio.rs).

 ## Vulnerability coordination